AkramsBookshelf/GCT-Unity/UnityEssentials/VisualizingLoops.md

  Players explore a park to collect trash and recyclables, deposit them in the correct bins, and unlock gates to progress to new areas.
 The goal is to clean all areas of the park while learning about environmental stewardship.

  **Core Mechanics:**
- -   **Walking/Movement:** Navigate the park using keyboard, controller, or touch input.
+ -   **Walking/Movement:** Navigate the park using keyboard and mouse.
- -   **Picking Up Trash:** Approach trash items and collect them into the player’s inventory.
+ -   **Picking Up Trash:** Approach trash items to collect them.
- -   **Depositing Trash:** Place collected items into the correct trash or recycling bins.
+ -   **Depositing Trash:** Place collected items into the trash bin.
- -   **Unlocking Gates:** Complete area objectives to trigger gate openings and access new sections.
+ -   **Mission Complete:** Mission completed when the required amount of trash has been collected at the trash bin.
+ -   **Unlocking Gates:** Gate will unlock on mission complete.

  **Player Controls:**